akveo/nebular/docs/articles/introduction.md

 ## What you'll build

-In the first steps, you will learn how to use one place of CSS rules to make project structure easy to read and be able efficient to manage it.
+In the first steps, you will learn how to use one place of CSS rules to make project structure easy to read and be efficient to manage it.

 // TODO screenshots and examples